FLSA Frequently Asked Questions

 What changes would an affected employee expect to see?

-Non-exempt employees who work over 7.5 hours in a day or 37.5 hours in a week will be entitled to overtime.
+Non-exempt employees who work over 37.5 hours in a week will be entitled to overtime.
 The hours worked will be paid at a rate of time and a half.
 For represented staff, check the appropriate collective bargaining agreement.

 All non-exempt employees will be responsible for tracking their time and entering hours into Web Time Entry (WTE).
 This will be required in order to receive a paycheck.
 Please ensure that you and or any other WTE approvers have deadlines posted in your schedule to ensure timely approval.
 The pay calendar is a support tool to help with this.

-You can get WTE support online or by contacting Payroll at payroll@wayne.edu with questions.
+You can get WTE support online or by contacting Payroll at payroll@wayne.edu or 313-577-2138 with questions.

-Prior approval must be received for any time worked over 7.5 hours in a day or 37.5 hours/week.
+Prior approval must be received for any time worked over 37.5 hours per week.
 This includes checking email, phone calls, and conducting any other work-related activity inside or outside of the workplace.

 How will employees be notified of any change in their overtime eligibility?